nestjs/docs.nestjs.com/content/techniques/configuration.md

 #### Disable env variables loading

-If you don't want to load `.env` file automatically, set the `ignoreEnvFile` property to `true` as follows:
+If you don't want to load the `.env` file, but instead would like to simply access environment variables from the runtime environment (as with OS shell exports like `export DATABASE_USER=test`), set the options object's `ignoreEnvFile` property to `true`, as follows:

 ```typescript
 ConfigModule.forRoot({